eloots/Pi-Akka-Cluster/exercise_004_cluster_base/src/test/resources/README.md

 cluster_base

-# Set-up LED cluster status
+# Explore base Akka Cluster formation

-In this set-up, we show the status of the cluster nodes on an 8-LED strip.
+In this exercise, we will explore the formation of an Akka Cluster with up-to 5 nodes.

+# Instructions

+- Build the fat-jar for this exercise and transfer it to all the nodes using the `copy` command
+- Run different scenarios and observe what happens
+- Here's a sample scenario:
+    - Start-up nodes individually
+        - Start up `node-0` and wait until the heart-beat LED starts blinking
+        - Wait for some time - what happens (or doesn't happen)
+        - Start up `node-1`
+        - Observe...
+        - Start up the remaining nodes
+    - Hit `Ctrl-C` in `node-1`'s terminal
+    - Observe...
+    - Hit `Ctrl-C` in `node-0`'s terminal
+    - Observe...
+    - Hit `Ctrl-C` in remaining node terminal sessions

+# LED Legend

-The first 5 LED's (counting from the left) show the status of node-0 through node-4 as seen from the node on which the LED-strip is connected.
+- LEDs 1 to 5 show the status of each node as seen by a node

-The following color codes are used:

-- Green:      Node is UP
+    - Green:      Node is Up
     - Red:        Node is Down
     - Cyan:       Node in Leaving
     - Magenta:    Node is Exiting
     - White:      Node is Unreachable
-- Dark Green: Node is Weakly-Up
+    - Dark Green: Node is WeaklyUp - The LED is blinking

-LED number 6 indicates is Cyan when the node has a leader role
+- LED number 6: Cyan when the node has a leader role

-LED number 7 is unused
+- LED number 7: Not used in this exercise

-LED number 8 is the cluster liveliness indicator: when it blinks, we now that the cluster node software is actually running.
+- LED number 8: Cluster liveliness indicator: when it blinks, we know that the cluster node software is actually running